fsikora/diskgraphtester/README.md

 # README #

-Authors: Êdouard Bonnet, Florian Sikora, Paweł Rzążewski
+Authors: Édouard Bonnet, Florian Sikora, Paweł Rzążewski

 ### What is this repository for? ###